 Thornybush and Sabi Sand share a fenceless border with the Kruger National Park, allowing a steady stream of free-roaming Big 5 wildlife.
 The consistent sightings of Africa’s big 5 African safari iconic animals are a key factor in the success of our lodges.
 Guests will see much more than just elephants and lions because Thornybush is well known for the vast diversity of wildlife, indigenous to this area.
 All this is brought to life by our expert guide-and-tracker teams who have a deep understanding of the African bush with an inherent knack for finding the action with the Big five safari animals and more.

-Our guests go on game drives twice a day, at sunrise and sunset – enjoying exclusive access to wildlife sightings (regular sightings of the Big 5 safari animals).
+Our safari lodge guests go on game drives twice a day, at sunrise and sunset – enjoying exclusive access to wildlife sightings (regular sightings of the Big 5 safari animals).
 There are never more than three vehicles on a sighting, which means no jostling for position.
 You’ll also get exceptionally close to that leopard in a tree or elephants in a riverbed and other Big 5 safari animals as our vehicles can go off-road, so you’ll never miss a moment.

 Few things are as thrilling as setting off on foot in the African bush, as you feel a closer connection to the landscape and wildlife.
-We love showing our guests the smaller things up close and in a different way, while also knowing that the chance of a Big 5 encounter is always there.
+We love showing our guests the smaller things up close and in a different way, while also knowing that the chance of a Big 5 safari animal encounter is always there.